Altinn/altinn-access-management-frontend/README.md

 - Start Access Management Frontend (if not started)

-Go to access-management-frontend repo
+- Go to access-management-frontend repo

-run 'yarn start'
+- run 'yarn start'

-- Test

-Open browser local.cloud.altinn
+- Open browser local.cloud.altinn

-You should now see localtest intro with access management as only application
+- You should now see localtest intro with access management as only application

-Log in and change url to http://local.altinn.cloud/
+- Log in and change url to http://local.altinn.cloud/